getsolus/help-center-docs/docs/user/quick-start/software-center/index.md

 Solus uses the `eopkg` package manager, which is not compatible with either `deb` or `rpm` packages offered by other Linux-based operating systems.
 For information on how to use eopkg directly, see the [Package Management section](/docs/category/package-management/)

-You can also use a number of distribution-agnostic (or "universal") package managers to install applications, including Snap, Flatpak, and AppImage.
+You can also use a number of distribution-agnostic (or "universal") package managers to install applications, including Flatpak and AppImage.